PragmaticSwift/PragmaticSwift/2017-04-preface.html.markdown

 The fragmentation of sources makes stay informed about the current status of Swift very hard, the pace of the language itself is high and every year there are new features and small details changed.
 Details that can make a big difference if learned, but that sometimes are hidden or not so easy to master in a first usage.

-Swift is a programming language is rapid evolution, the nature of the language is gaining traction also in other usages outside the Apple ecosystem.
+Swift is a programming language is in rapid evolution, the nature of the language is gaining traction also in other usages outside the Apple ecosystem.

 ## The concept